Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Introduction

 \textbf{INRs for Image Registration.} In INR-based registration, the deformation field $\Phi$ is modeled as a continuous neural function over the spatial domain $\Omega$, fundamentally differing from discrete image-to-image approaches.
-While INRs require optimizing a new network for each image pair, making it more computationally demanding than a single forward pass through a pre-trained CNN or transformer, it offers significant advantages.
+While INRs require optimizing a new network for each image pair, making it more computationally demanding than a single forward pass through a pretrained CNN or transformer, it offers significant advantages.
 First, by eliminating the need for pretraining on large dataset, the INR-based methods require significantly less computational resources.
 Second, pair-specific registration algorithms also inherently avoid domain shift issues.
-Finally, the continuous nature of INRs makes them resolution-independent, allowing seamless application to data at arbitrary resolutions without architectural modifications.
+Finally, the continuous nature of INRs makes them resolution independent, allowing seamless application to data at arbitrary resolutions without architectural modifications.

 INR-based medical image registration was pioneered by \citep{wolterink2022implicit} using SIRENs for lung CT, achieving performance competitive with both classical and learning-based methods.
-Subsequent work extended this to brain MRI with alternative activations and cycle consistency \citep{byra2023exploring}, and later to robust bidirectional frameworks with uncertainty quantification \citep{vanharten2023robust}.
-A fundamentally different (but still instance-specific) approach reformulated registration via neural ODEs in NODEO \citep{li2021nodeo}.
-Most recently, \citep{sideri2024sinr} hybridized B-spline FFDs with INRs.
+Subsequent work extended this to brain MRI with alternative activations and cycle consistency \citep{byra2023exploring}, and later to robust bidirectional frameworks with uncertainty quantification~\citep{vanharten2023robust}.
+Another pairwise optimization approach (but not explicitly INR) reformulated registration via neural ODEs in NODEO \citep{wu2021nodeo}.
+Most recently, SINR \citep{sideri2024sinr} hybridized B-spline FFDs with~INRs.

 As demonstrated in our experiments below, current methods struggle to achieve an optimal balance between essential DIR requirements, including registration accuracy and deformation smoothness, as well as INR-specific constraints arising from the need of per-case network training, such as computational efficiency, memory demands, and seed-dependent stability.